Approximating Gromov-Hausdorff Distance in Euclidean Space: Approximating Gromov-Hausdorff Distance in

 In our pursuit of constructing the right isometry, we first define a wide (double) crossing.
-We show in \thmref{wide-cross}, that we need to flip $Y$ in the presence of such a wide crossing. \begin{definition}[Wide Crossing] A crossing edge $(p,q)\in\C$ is called a \emph{wide crossing} if either $p$ or $q$ lie outside $(x'-D,x+D)$; see \figref{wide-cross}. \end{definition}
+We show in \thmref{wide-cross}, that we need to flip $Y$ in the presence of such a wide crossing.